EDUCATION

 Papers presented

-2020 “Overcoming the Challenges of Transnational Scholarship” roundtable discussion, German Studies Association Conference, Washington, DC, October 1-4, 2020 [postponed due to Covid-19]
+“Overcoming the Challenges of Transnational Scholarship” roundtable discussion, German Studies Association Conference, Indianapolis, IN, September 30-October 3, 2021

-“Representing Colonial History across the Cold War Divide,” Southeast German Studies Workshop, Boone, NC, March 26-27, 2020 [postponed due to Covid-19]
+“Representing Colonial History across the Cold War Divide,” Southeast German Studies Workshop, Zoom, March 18-19, 2021

 “Trans-Imperial Anti-Slavery and Anti-Islam in the 1880s,” Empire and Globalisation(s).
 Circulations, Exchanges and Trans-Imperial Cooperation in Africa, 19th-20th Centuries Conference, University of Lausanne, Lausanne, Switzerland, May 9-10, 2019